stefano-onorati/LaSpiaggia/README.md

-# LaSpiaggia
+# La Spiaggia
-Website designed for La Spiaggia Tanning and Hair Salon
+Website designed for La Spiaggia Tanning and Hair Salon.
+For more information, please visit http://laspiaggiasalon.ca/.